mynona/vapor-oauth-example/README.md

 Unfortunately, vapor/oauth doesn't compile on linux anymore and is outdated.

-Therefore, I used the following fork which is updated to vapor 4.89.3 and includes PKCE and id_token support:
+Therefore, I used the following fork which is updated to vapor 4.89.3 and includes OpenID Connect support:

 https://github.com/vamsii777/vapor-oauth.git